RedHatRanger/RHCE9Vagrant/rhce-practice-questions/01_ansible_inventory.md

 Instructions:

 1. Install and configure ansible on control node as follows:
-    * install the required package
+a) install the required packages.
-    * create static inventory file called /home/student/ansible/inventory as follows:
+b) create static inventory file called /home/student/ansible/inventory as follows:

-- node1.example.com is a member of dev host group
-- node2.example.com is a member of test host group
-- node3.example.com is a member of prod host group
-- node4.example.com is a member of balancers host group
+   i)   node1 is a member of dev host group. ii)  node2 is a member of test host group. iii) node3 and node4 are the members of the prod host group. iv)  node5 is a member of the balancers host group.
-- the prod group is a member of the webservers host group
+c) The prod group is a member of the webservers group.

-* Create a configuration file called ansible.cfg as follows:
+d) Create a configuration file called /home/student/ansible/ansible.cfg so that:
-- the host inventory file should be defined as /home/student/ansible/inventory
+   i)   The host inventory file should be defined as /home/student/ansible/inventory ii)  The default content collections directory is /home/student/ansible/mycollections iii) The default roles directory is /home/student/ansible/roles
-- the location of roles used in playbooks should be as /home/student/ansible/roles
-- the location of collections used in playbooks should be as /home/student/ansible/collections
 ```

 (scroll down for an answer)